centiservice/mats3_site/_pages/about.md

 on several levels.
 The software solutions were clumsy and error prone, and the generated schemas and messages were hellish to read.
 But more importantly, "granularity killed SOA": People forgot about the 8 fallacies of distributed computing.
 In particular, since it was instance oriented, developers were prone to first do `remoteUser.getFirstname()`, and then `remoteUser.getLastname()`.
 The result was pure molasses.
-And that is just one or two of the fallacies.
+And that is just due to a few of the fallacies.

 Java Enterprise Edition, J2EE, was also cool for a while, where you needed a gazillion interfaces and remote and local implementations of .. way too much .. to query a single SQL table for the age of your customer.
 The number of stranded